tobiasHeinke/monostyle/docs/tools.md

 Find overuse of inline markup which change the font weight or color, etc.
 Especially a high amount of style alternations reduce the readability.

+Options:

+- `thresholds` (list of floats): first is minimum threshold further values will raise the severity

 ### heading-level